Unit 3 of 5

 Key Topics

-Which of the following best describes expansionary fiscal policy during a recession?
+Which of the following best describes the effect of a tax cut on the economy?

 CLEP® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this product.